[Noob Contributor, Ethan, discusses Marriott Status. Enjoy!]

 I think you can see I’ve been less than overwhelmed with Marriott status, but I’ll give them a few more stays to sort it out before I switch my loyalty.

 Chase offers the Marriott Rewards® Credit Card.
-It comes with a 50,000 point & 1 free category 1-4 night as a bonus, though there are ways to get a better bonus.
 Right now, there is a targeted 70,000 point bonus (no mention of the 70k offer on the landing page).
-If you go to the Mariott website and do a “dummy booking” of a room, you should see a link for a 50,000 point + $75 statement credit that gets you a good deal if you can’t find the 70,000 offer.
+If you go to the Mariott website and do a “booking” of a room, you should see a link for an offer.

 The anniversary certificate more than pays for the annual fee, as in some locations category 4 and 5 hotels can be north of $200 a night.

 Marriott will give a status challenge that they call “Taste of Silver/Gold/Platinum.”
 They will temporarily grant you status, and then you must fulfill requirements in order to keep that status the rest of the year.
 You have 3 full months plus the remainder of the month in which you signed up to complete the challenge, so it’s best to challenge right after the first of the month.